anton-moskalenko-kh/autoria_nodejs/readme.md

 ## Usage

-In order to see and test all available endpoints you can use Swagger running at http://localhost:3001/docs or Postman
+In order to see and test all available endpoints you can use Swagger running at http://localhost:3001/docs (chose Host where you will be run the project) or Postman

 Endpoint http://localhost:3001/ads/:adId/images where images deleted or uploaded to the advertisement you can test in Postman using form-data